viktorfrom/e7020e-embedded-system-design/README.md

 ```

 ### Linux
 Below are the absolute minimum packages you will need for Linux.
-Names might vary depending on your distrobution, you might need to install it manually if you can't find it using your distrobution's package manager.
+Names might vary depending on your distribution, you might need to install it manually if you can't find it using your distribution's package manager.
 ```
 openocd
 arm-none-eabi-gdb